 I’m back in lovely Boston!
-I think I got cut off about 4 times driving on the Mass Pike.
+I think I got cut off about four times on the Pike.
 Fine by me.
 I learned the hard way to behave and watch my speed.
 Did you know that some Boston cops pull over speeders by stepping on the road in front of your car?!
-I was going like 65 out of Ted Williams, then saw the police standing in my way waving me down.
+I was going like 65 out of the Ted , then saw the police standing in my way waving me down.
 Right on the road!!
 Got a nice whopping ticket and a scolding.
 I see them doing this once or twice!
 So yea, I don’t speed much anymore.
 I learned.

 I’m still not a fan of driving.
 But believe it or not, I find Boston driving easier than the other cities I lived in.
 Parking though…that’s another story!
 Fortunately, I don’t have to drive or battle for parking to enjoy fourth of July fun!
 I’m cool with the T. An air-conditioned T. The fourth is one of my favorite holidays, right next to Thanksgiving.
 Food and fireworks and that excitable patriotic feeling!